tmiklas/tbeam-helium-mapper/README.md

 1. Follow the directions at [espressif/arduino-esp32](https://github.com/espressif/arduino-esp32) to install the board to the Arduino IDE and use board 'T-Beam'.
 In summary, within the Arduino IDE open Boards Manager from Tools > Board menu and search for and install the "esp32" platform (and don't forget to select your ESP32 board from Tools > Board menu after installation).

 2. Install the following Arduino IDE libraries:
+***You find Libraries under the Arduino folder***
+In my case documents\arduino\libraries
+To run the below commnads you will need to download and install Git from https://git-scm.com/downloads If you use the "git clone" command below and using the Git Bash App then ensure you are in the librarires folder by using cd documents/arduino/libraries
+I downloaded the zip files from the links and used the Arduino IDE librariess manager to install the library

    1. [mcci-catena/arduino-lmic](https://github.com/mcci-catena/arduino-lmic) (for Rev0 and Rev1)
     Executing ```git clone https://github.com/mcci-catena/arduino-lmic.git``` within the Arduino project's libraries directory should install the proper and latest version of the library.